Bill Fox (musician)

-Bill Fox is a Cleveland musician who fronted the garage pop band The Mice and released 2 solo albums before abruptly leaving the music industry in 1998.
+Bill Fox is an American musician from Cleveland, Ohio musician who fronted the garage pop band The Mice and released two solo albums before abruptly leaving the music industry in 1998.
 After a cult following built over many years, music royalties enticed Fox to semi-reluctantly return to music in 2007.
 He released a third solo album in 2012.

 Early career

 Bill Fox was the lead singer and guitarist of the three-piece Cleveland, Ohio garage pop band The Mice from 1984 to 1988.
 The band released one single, one EP and one LP before Fox unexpectedly and suddenly exited the band, much to the dismay of his brother and bandmate Tommy Fox.

 The band was one of the most successful indie bands on the burgeoning Ohio power pop scene at the time, and has been cited as an influence by the Dayton, Ohio band Guided by Voices.

 Solo career and exit from music

 In the 1990s, Fox released two solo folk albums.
 The Lo-fi recordings on these albums were often made in his apartment using a 4-track cassette recorder using a microphone box or his thigh as percussion instruments.

 After a brief West Coast tour for his second album, Fox promptly quit the music business and remained intentionally disconnected from all media contacts regarding his music for nearly a decade.